 The night was Thursday, the eleventh day of December 1997.
 I was thirty-five years old.
-My work as lawyer more than company secretary for shipping company Hodyman brought me to London, where the chairman of the board Dick invited me to eat with him in the Royal Automobile Club.
+My work as lawyer more than company secretary for shipping company Holyman brought me to London, where the chairman of the board Dick invited me to eat with him in the Royal Automobile Club.
 This was no mere motoring organisation but a private gentlemen’s club on Pall Mall I wouldn’t have known existed but for Dick, fidgeting about in his chair.
 I could only enter at his invitation.

 Dick was a short, nugget of a man, with a rounded, jolly face pleased to meet everyone around him.
 He was well past what ought to have been retirement age, but people like Dick didn’t normally retire.
 He moved sprightly, almost hyperactively, with more eagerness than efficiency.
-Among his plans he confided in me for the company in which I had the good fortune to sail was the chance I would manage the New York ferry business, finally utilising my business degree.
+Among his plans he confided in me for the company in which I had the good fortune to sail was the chance I would manage the New York ferry business, finally utilising my Master of Business Administration degree.
 Also, the board would soon fire the managing director and finance director.

 “Yes, Mister…,” the waiters fawned to Dick, as they fawned to all guests.
 That was their job.

 Without university education, Dick was proud to have come far in his life.
 From Lithgow in country New South Wales, he’d eventually joined the highest ranks of businessmen: the chairmen of public companies.
 He was more wily than clever but could be very wily, in the nicest possible way.
-I asked Dick, “What do you think are the secrets for success in business?”
+I asked Dick: “What do you think are the secrets for success in business?”

 He laughed, fobbing away the question he couldn’t immediately answer.
 Mine was the most important question many of us Australasians, Europeans, and North Americans ask at this time in our histories.
 Our countries don’t mean much anymore.
 We don’t dwell upon peoples we no longer are.

-Sometime through our meal, before or after a young merchant banker we light-hearted Hodyman employees called Frosty (although not to his face or with Dick) joined us at the table, Dick referred me back to my question.
+Sometime through our meal, before or after a young merchant banker we light-hearted Holyman employees called Frosty (although not to his face or with Dick) joined us at the table, Dick referred me back to my question.
 I readied myself to hear Dick’s secrets of business success in our postmodern West.
-“You need to know one or two good wines that you like,” he told me, “and know why you like them.”
+“You need to know one or two good wines that you like,” Dick told me, “and know why you like them.”